 “The facility strives to provide quality care to all its residents and took appropriate action in 2013 regarding this event,” said Michael Fiore, the facility’s administrator.
 “All staff receive ongoing education regarding standards of care.”

-- Three Ct Nursing Homes Fined Following Lapses In Care
+- Three Connecticut Nursing Homes Fined Following Resident’s Death, Care Lapses

 - Three Connecticut Nursing Homes Fined